BarathThanigai/Hybrid_Multimodal_Insurance_Claim_Verification_System/README.md

 - Add unit and integration tests for every enum, adapter, and failure mode.
 - Rank supporting images using independent visual relevance signals.
 - Add bounded-memory parallel processing.

-## 📄 License

-No open-source license file is currently included.
-This project was produced for the HackerRank Orchestrate challenge and remains subject to the challenge and repository terms.
-Add an explicit license before redistribution or reuse outside that context.